pmadruga/react-native-clean-project/README.md

 You can also reset the Metro bundler cache when starting with `react-native start --reset-cache`

+## Support

+This library does not support windows.
+PR's are welcome.

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/pmadruga/react-native-clean-project/blob/readme-update/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.